 For current coverage and payment questions, contact our Retiree/COBRA Administrator:

 Uniformed Services Employment and Reemployment Rights Act (USERRA) is the federal statute that allows for continuation of health, dental, vision and EAP coverage for employees called to active military duty.
 Coverage may be continued for you, your spouse, and your eligible dependents up to 24 months.
-Under qualifying circumstances, the County will continue to pay the full cost of premiums on your behalf.
 Strict election deadlines apply so please contact Human Resources Division once you are notified of a call to active duty.